 Blank pages in a document can make an unprofessional impression on editors or potential employers.
 Microsoft Word is known to create blank pages in a document, so you should make sure to delete them whenever possible.
 Lucky for you, we can show you how to delete a page in Word in just a few steps.

-The first step in deleting a page is making sure it’s selected.
-The last thing you want to do is delete the wrong one.
-Either scroll to the page or use the Go To function (Ctrl + G, or CMD + G if you’re on a Mac).
+Step 1: The first step in deleting a page is to select it.
+Either scroll to the page or use the Go to function (Ctrl + G on Windows, Option + Command + G on MacOS).

-When you've found the page, click or tap anywhere on it to select it.
+When you've found the page, select any spot on it.

 Step 2: Next, select all content on the page.
 It might sound like you've already done this step, but this is so that Word knows that you want to delete the whole page, not just some of the content on it.
-Open the Go To function (Ctrl + G, or CMD + G if you’re on a Mac) and type page in the Enter page number box.
-Then select Go To, followed by Close.
+You can do this one of two ways:

 How to delete a blank page in Word

 Most text editors, Word included, have a habit of creating blank pages at the end of your document for seemingly no reason.
-Deleting those before you fire it off to your boss (here’s how to recall it if you didn’t) or the printer is usually a good idea.
-To make the process as fast as possible, you can use a couple of quick methods.
+Deleting those before you fire it off to your boss or the printer is usually a good idea.
+Here's how to delete a page in Word even when that page is blank:

-Step 1: To find the blank page(s), we want to open up the Navigation Pane.
-You can do so by selecting View from the top menu and making sure that the Navigation Pane box is ticked.
-That should open up a new column on the left-hand side, showing all the pages in your document.
-If it doesn’t, make sure to select the Pages tab in it.
+Step 1: To find the blank page(s), open up the Navigation pane.
+You can do so by selecting the View tab and making sure that the Navigation pane box is ticked.

 When the sidebar on the left opens, select Pages to show all the pages in your document.